Donald Trump Ally Roger Stone Slams Intelligence Community To Russian News

 When asked about the resignation of General Flynn, a resignation that occurred when it was discovered that General Flynn was not honest about his communications with Russia, Roger Stone defended Flynn, as Trump has since the resignation.
 He said General Flynn did not violate the law, and that, “He was attempting to arrange a telephone conversation between President Putin and President Trump.
 We need to give peace a chance.”

-However, General Flynn was not fired for talking to Russia, he was fired for lying about it.
+But, General Flynn was not fired for talking to Russia, he was fired for lying about it.
 If Stone’s assertion is correct, that General Flynn was arranging contact between President Putin and President Trump, that would suggest that the infamous phone call that led to General Flynn’s firing was mandated by Donald Trump, or that at least Donald Trump knew about it, and General Flynn was not acting on his own accord.

-Roger Stone also said that Trump firing General Flynn was a “rush to judgment and unfortunate.”
+Roger Stone also said that Trump firing General Flynn was a “rush to judgement and unfortunate.”
 Roger Stone was also quick to criticize the Obama Administration, to RT, formerly known as Russia Today.
 He was interviewed about the recent allegations by Donald Trump against President Obama, where Donald Trump accuses President Obama of feloniously wiretapping Trump at Trump Tower.

 Roger Stone believes that President Obama did this, and says, “This is a scandal bigger than Watergate.”
-He also parsed President Obama’s statement on the matter, saying as follows.
+He also parsed President Obama’s statement on the matter, saying,

 “If you look at the statement by President Obama this weekend, he said he didn’t approve eavesdropping on candidate Trump.
 Notice he didn’t say it didn’t happen, only that he didn’t approve it.”

-This would be true because only a FISA court can approve any kind of wiretapping on an American citizen.
+This would be true, because only a FISA court can approve any kind of wiretapping on an American citizen.
 Roger Stone acknowledged this in his interview.
 He also acknowledged that if the FISA court did approve of such a wiretapping, that likely President Obama knew about it.
 But this is not necessarily true, and even if it was, it contradicts the original allegation of Donald Trump levied against President Obama.

 Is it legal for a sitting President to be "wire tapping" a race for president prior to an election?
 Turned down by court earlier.
 A NEW LOW!